 - You will start by identifying a research topic – or some topics you are choosing between.
 I encourage you to meet with me as you work on your ideas.
 You will down your ideas in a formal research proposal as described in the full assignment.

-- Then, you will read an important historical monograph and write a critical review paper, presenting the book, the argument of the work, and your critique (in 3 to 5 pp.)
+- Then, you will read an important historical article or historical monograph and write a critical review paper, presenting the article or book, the argument of the work, and your thoughts (in 3 to 5 pp.)

 - You will read a significant primary source (or sources, the equivalent of a book or a couple hundred pages) and write a primary source analysis paper, presenting the source and analyzing it in light of your research topic and the argument of your historical monograph (in 3 to 5 pp.)

-- You will then integrate these papers into a research paper with an introduction that presents the topic and an argument, a presentation of background, a historiographical discussion (based on your historical monograph draft), an analysis of your primary source (based on your primary source draft), and a conclusion (in 10 to 15 pp.)
+- You will then integrate these papers into a research paper with an introduction that presents the topic and an argument, a presentation of background, a historiographical discussion (based on your secondary source draft), an analysis of your primary source (based on your primary source draft), and a conclusion (in 10 to 15 pp.)

 We will discuss this assignment as the semester unfolds, but this should be enough to help you get started.
 You may also make reference to Mary Lynn Rampolla, A Pocket Guide to Writing in History.